Understanding the Impact of Token Redundancy in Language Models

 podcast, Ä podcast

-So, what kind of problems does this redundancy create?
+So, what does this mean in practice?

 Consider the following tokenization examples using both the GPT2Tokenizer and